The Muppet Show: 2026: Revival special

-On 17 September 2025, Disney announced that an untitled "event special" for The Muppet Show was being produced for Disney+, to premiere in 2026 to coincide with the show's 50th anniversary.
-The special is described as "Kermit the Frog, Miss Piggy, Fozzie Bear, Gonzo and the gang as they return to the Muppet Theatre to produce a variety show."
-The special will star Muppet performers Bill Barretta, Dave Goelz, Eric Jacobson, Peter Linz, David Rudman and Matt Vogel performing the majority of the Muppet characters, alongside a supporting cast of additional performers; Goelz reprises the same character roles he originated during the show's original 1976–1981 run.
-The special will be directed by Alex Timbers and feature special guest star Sabrina Carpenter, who is also credited as an executive producer alongside Seth Rogen, Evan Goldberg, Vogel, Jacobson, David Lightbody, Leigh Slaughter, Michael Steinbach, Albertina Rizzo, James Weaver and Alex McAtee.
+On 17 September 2025, Disney announced that an untitled "event special" for The Muppet Show was being produced for Disney+, to premiere on 4 February 2026 to coincide with the show's 50th anniversary, and would also serve as a backdoor pilot for a potential revival/reboot of the original series.
+The special was described as "Kermit the Frog, Miss Piggy, Fozzie Bear, Gonzo and the gang as they return to the Muppet Theatre to produce a variety show."
+The special starred Muppet performers Bill Barretta, Dave Goelz, Eric Jacobson, Peter Linz, David Rudman and Matt Vogel performing the majority of the Muppet characters, alongside a supporting cast of additional performers; Goelz reprised most of the same character roles he originated during the show's original 1976–1981 run.
+The special was directed by Alex Timbers and featured special guest stars Sabrina Carpenter, Maya Rudolph and Seth Rogen.
+In addition, Carpenter and Rogen also served as executive producers alongside Evan Goldberg, Vogel, Jacobson, David Lightbody, Leigh Slaughter, Michael Steinbach, Albertina Rizzo, James Weaver and Alex McAtee.

-The special will be co-produced by 20th Television, Disney Branded Television, The Muppets Studio, and Point Grey Pictures.
+The special was co-produced by 20th Television, Disney Branded Television, The Muppets Studio, and Point Grey Pictures.